 - Load Your Laundry: Fill the drum up to three-quarters full.

 - Add Detergent: Just a tablespoon is enough.
 More will create extra suds.

-- Fill the drum with water to cover the clothes.
-Hot water is best, but cold water will do; it just requires more spinning.
+- Fill with Water: Enough to cover your clothes.
+Hot is best, but cold works too.

-- Spin the drum for about one minute.
+- Rotate: Pressurize the drum and spin for about a minute.